d-smith/go-training/golang-training-day2.md

 * If an error occurs, ignore other parameters.
 As API provider, return zero values for the other params.
 * Return default error type pointers, not your custom error type.
+* Panic vs log.Fatal - game over, use Panic is you want the stack trace.

 Concurrency and Channels - Background